Kelly Oxford

-Kelly Oxford is a Canadian author, director, screenwriter, and actress.
+Kelly Oxford (born November 29, 1977) is a Canadian author, director, screenwriter, and actress.

 Career

 In 1996, Oxford dropped out of Mount Royal University after one semester.
 She started blogging as a means of daily productivity and self-publishing.
 She later worked as a waitress and at a shoe store.

 In 2001, Oxford became a full-time stay-at-home mother and began focusing on an anonymous blog.
 She joined Twitter in 2009, and gained a large following, eventually attracting the attention of celebrities, including Diablo Cody and Roger Ebert, and being contacted by a number of agents.
 She sold a television script to CBS, to be executive produced by Jessica Alba, based on her life as a mother in Calgary.
 She then wrote another pilot that was bought by NBC.
 Neither script has been produced.
 Oxford moved to Los Angeles in 2012.

 In 2013, Oxford published a semi-autobiographical book, Everything Is Perfect When You're a Liar, which became a New York Times bestseller.
 She appeared on the reality show Candidly Nicole, starring Nicole Richie.
 Additionally Oxford and Molly McNearney, head writer for Jimmy Kimmel Live!, developed a semi-autobiographical comedy for TV Land in early 2016 that did not air.

 On April 18, 2017, Oxford released her second book, When You Find Out the World is Against You: And Other Funny Memories About Awful Moments.
 While appearing on Jimmy Kimmel Live! as part of the book's launch, she revealed that it was during a kitchen table conversation with Kimmel and his head writer (and wife) McNearney that the segment "Mean Tweets" originated, after she and Kimmel read cruel tweets to each other in a humorous way, trying to outdo each other.
 In October 2020, her directorial debut Pink Skies Ahead premiered at AFI Fest.